auau1662fr/holbertonschool-hbnb/part1/README.md

 The application follows a **layered architecture** composed of three layers:

-1. Presentation Layer
+1. **Presentation Layer** – handles client requests via API and Services.
-2. Business Logic Layer
+2. **Business Logic Layer** – contains core models (User, Place, Review, Amenity) and the Facade.
-3. Persistence Layer
+3. **Persistence Layer** – manages data storage through Repositories and Database.

 The layers communicate using the **Facade pattern** to reduce coupling and improve maintainability.